gov4git/roadmap/README.md

 - You can change PR descriptions at any time.
 Gov4Git knows what to do.

-- Gov4Git will let you know when it starts managing the PR, in a comment like [this one](XXX)
+- Gov4Git will let you know when it starts managing the PR, in a comment like [this one](https://github.com/gov4git/roadmap/pull/10#issuecomment-1902235538)

+- When a PR is managed it is associated with an _approval_ (score), which reflects its fitness for merging according to the community

+- XXX

+### View the community dashboard

+Keep an eye on the [community dashboard](https://github.com/gov4git/roadmap/issues/2) for a bird-eye view.